 UPDATE: The Flat Rock Village Council voted to request NCDOT abandon the N. Highland Lake Road project at their December 12, 2019, meeting.
 The council passed Resolution 219, adopting formal language for that vote, on December 30, 2019.
-This request now goes to the French Broad River Metropolitan Planning Organization (MPO) Board for a vote on January 23, 2020.
+The French Broad River Metropolitan Planning Organization (MPO) Board at their vote on January 23, 2020, denied the Village’s request.
+While the project is continuing, the Flat Rock Village Council is working with NCDOT to mitigate damage caused by the project as much as possible.

 N. Highland Lake Road (SR 1783): NCDOT STIP project no. U-5887 / SPOT ID H111093